tiy-austin-ror/computer-setup/README.md

    - Type `\curl -L https://get.rvm.io | bash -s stable` into your terminal and hit enter.
    - Once the previous command is finished.
 Quit Iterm and reopen it.
    - Type `rvm | head -n 1` and hit enter.
 Have your instructor (me) come look at the output to verify it is working.
+   - Type `source ~/.profile` to load the rvm settings.
-   - Type `rvm use ruby-2.3.0 --install --default` into your terminal and hit enter.
+   - Type `rvm use ruby-2.3 --install --default` into your terminal and hit enter.
 This is the part that installs the new ruby version.
 It will take some time.
    - Once it has completed.
 Restart your terminal once more and type `ruby -v` and check the version.
 It should be `2.3.0`.

  6. Installing **OhMyZsh** ("oh-my-zeesh" or "oh-my-Z-shell")